 4. GOT A MULTIFUNCTIONAL SPACE?
 GET IN THE ZONE

 Another way to make your desk feel like a separate space within a larger room is through the way you decorate, and more specifically by zoning.
+Home office wall decor is an important tool for this approach.
 Emma Gurner of Folds Inside explains the logic, ‘Using wallpaper and paint to zone an open plan space is a really effective way to define an area,' Emma says.
 'By introducing a contrasting colour or pattern to the walls you are creating a visual divide and therefore suggesting that the areas have different functions.
 It is also a great way to add pattern to a space in small doses creating interest and character.’

 If the space you’re able to carve out is narrow and small, Emma’s got a couple of tips to maximise space, ‘Consider the full height of the wall area to maximise storage.
 Shelving up to the ceiling can look great if files are styled together with some lovely accessories.
 You can also get some really neat fold away desks which are great if the room needs to become multi functional and you want to fold work away at the end of the day.’

 5. FACE OUT TO A VIEW OF NATURE